Skip to main content

 Flag variations

 Variations are the distinct paths that can be taken from a single flag.
-In the simplest case a flag will have two variations, but there is no limit.
+In the simplest case a flag will have one variation (on/off), but there is no limit if you choose to create a flag with two or more variations.

-Eppo flags support multiple types: boolean, string, numeric, and JSON.
+Eppo flags support multiple types: boolean, string, integer, numeric, and JSON.

 Boolean flags